 At the end of this kitchen, a tiny banquette and a few chairs are tucked under the window.
 This sliver of space allows dining for at least four people, which the kitchen lacked before this custom bench was added.
-Plus, the bench opens up to provide additional storage to the small space.
+Plus, the breakfast nook opens up to provide additional storage to the small space.

 Consider borrowing square footage from spaces adjacent to your kitchen to create a new breakfast nook.
 A separate eating area gives diners a place to sit out of the cook's way.
 This banquette is the perfect place to add extra (hidden) storage to the kitchen.

 Minimal window coverings keep this breakfast nook bright and sunny.
 Soft yellow cushions, pillows, and painted chairs add to the room's happy feel.
-The L-shape design makes the most of this kitchen's nook and creates many extra places to sit.
+The L-shape breakfast nook design makes the most of this kitchen's nook and creates many extra places to sit.

 Natural light highlights the details in this breakfast nook.
 White walls and window details provide a beautiful backdrop for the dark wicker furniture.
-Green seat cushions add a pop of color to the mostly neutral color scheme.
+Green seat cushions add a pop of color to the breakfast nook's mostly neutral color scheme.

-Like many others, this nook takes advantage of windows that provide natural light and great views.
+Like many others, this breakfast nook takes advantage of windows that provide natural light and great views.
 Low, comfortable benches keep the breakfast nook casual and comfortable.

 The little details of this breakfast nook tie the room together.
 The patterns on the seat cushions and rug add style to the room.
-The black pendant light and white table and chairs provide contrast to the nook.
+The black pendant light and white table and chairs provide contrast to the breakfast nook.
 These simple details complement each other and create a cohesive look.
 A nearby china hutch stores overflow from the kitchen, such as infrequently used linens and dishes.

 Bay windows are a perfect spot for a breakfast nook, especially when the space sports curved walls like this cottage nook.
 A built-in bench hugs the curves of the window to provide extra seating.
-In an oversize space like this one, consider a table with leaves, which gives you the flexibility to adjust your dining accommodations based on your seating needs.
+In an oversize breakfast nook like this one, consider a table with leaves, which gives you the flexibility to adjust your dining accommodations based on your seating needs.

 At one end of this kitchen is a breakfast area, where the family enjoys most meals.
 Upholstered chairs rest on legs in the same dark-stained wood as the table and curtain rod.
 Fabric shades on the chandelier repeat the yellow that appears on curtain and chair fabrics.

 Breakfast nooks result from the practical transformation of small, seemingly useless spaces.
 Previously an awkward corner, this space is now a convenient and purposeful area.
-Not just a place to sit down and grab a bite, the nook also boosts storage with shelves above and drawers below.
+Not just a place to sit down and grab a bite, the breakfast nook also boosts storage with shelves above and drawers below.

 It's easy to turn a window seat into a breakfast nook -- just add a table!
 While the chairs are optional, they come in handy when guests arrive.
-Corbels on both sides of the window turn this space into a quaint alcove.
+Corbels on both sides of the window turn this breakfast nook into a quaint alcove.
 A chandelier adds the perfect touch of shabby-chic elegance.

-These homeowners gave their old nook a more period-appropriate look for their home -- a hutch.
+These homeowners gave their old breakfast nook a more period-appropriate look for their home -- a hutch.
 But they didn't have to completely disregard the idea of a breakfast nook.
 The table and chairs are tucked in next to the hutch and within the old alcove.
 An added benefit: The furniture is easy to move to access the hutch, or to accommodate heavy traffic in the kitchen.

 To unite your kitchen with an adjacent dining nook, use similar decor elements in both spaces, but also consider treatments to make each space unique.
-Here, the blue from the island is repeated on the cushions on the nook bench, and the dining chairs are the same style as the barstools.
-The beaded board of this nook runs up the wall, distinguishing the area from the rest of the kitchen.
+Here, the blue from the island is repeated on the cushions on the breakfast nook bench, and the dining chairs are the same style as the barstools.
+The beaded board of this dining area runs up the wall, distinguishing the area from the rest of the kitchen.